patrigarcia/Backend_eCommerce/README.md

 ## Future work

-1. Allow the user to select the question's theme, difficulty and number of questions to be answered.
-2. Play sounds when players gets correct/incorrect answers.
-3. Show a graph with the best players according to their scores.
-4. Show a picture on every question for visual hint.
+**Functional requirements:**

+-   Sending an account activation email.
+-   Order confirmation through OTP (One Time Password).
+-   Allowing users to write product reviews.

+**Non-functional requirements:**

+-   Adding more API tests.
+-   Configuring Jest and Supertest to run tests using an in-memory database (such as SQLite).

+---

-#### Developed by _Patricia González Garcia_.
+#### Developed by _Patrizia González Garcia_.